cwoebker/relo/docs/roadmap.rst

     * **Settings and Defaults:** Settings and Defaults stored in ~/.relo(py) .
     * **Plugin Manager:** Control the Plugin Manager from the GUI.
-    * **MenuBar Icon:** Make relopy easily accessible through the menubar.
+    * **MenuBar Icon:** Make relopy easily accessible through the menu bar.

+* **Replace:** A replace function that can process all files and replace certain expressions with others.

 .. rubric:: Improvements

-* **Index DB:** relo created db files for faster searching, either when set or when already searched.
+* **Index DB:** Relo creates db files for faster searching, either when set or when already searched.

 .. rubric:: DocType